How to make a Slack bot using Slack API (8 simple steps)

 Now, if we scroll down, there will be a URL under “Webhook URL.”
 Save this URL as we will need it later.

 We will be using cURL in php to make our API request.
-Most APIs make use of cURL, so it is a valuable process to understand.
+Most APIs make use of cURL, so it’s a valuable process to understand.
+This is probably the trickiest part.

 Within our conditional statement, we want to initialize our cURL, tell it where to pull data from, and set our HTTP headers so that the Tallyfy API authenticates us.
 We then execute and close the cURL.
 The request returns a JSON of our Tallyfy organization’s outstanding tasks!